spectralDNS/shenfun/README.md

 ```
 Note the similarity with FEniCS, and the similarity between code and mathematical problem.

-To solve, we need to first assemble a right hand side, for example a random function
+To solve the Poisson equation, we need to first assemble a right hand side, for example a random function

 ```python
     import numpy as np
     from shenfun import Function

     f = Function(V)
     f[:] = np.random.random(f.shape)
     f_hat = inner(f, v)